joy-kitson/jacobi-laplace/README.md

 # Jacobi/Laplace2D OpenACC Example Code

 Note: These instructions have been tested on Vader.
-Many of the commands below will not work on Windows, and the module commands will probably only work on a node of a computing cluster (of which Vader is an example)
+Many of the commands below will not work on Windows, and the module commands will probably only work on a node of a computing cluster

 Compiling
 ------